9 E. Valley Drive,

 5 people favorited this theater

 Bard’s Garfield Egyptian Theater was opened November 12, 1924 as part of the Valley Grand Building which contained apartments and retail.
-Designed in an Egyptian syle by noted theater architect Lewis Arthur Smith for the Lou Bard chain it initially presented vaudeville and movies.
+Designed in an Egyptian syle by noted theater architect Lewis Arthur Smith for the L. Lou Bard chain Far West Theatres Inc. It initially presented vaudeville and movies.
 All seating was on a single floor.
 It was equipped with a Wurlitzer theatre organ.
 It damaged by a fire in 1928 and repairs were carried out.